jaxon-gao/BitNest/README.md

 - simplify mDNS return less record
 - build the file exchange protocol
 - build the new NetManager based on multicast
-- alther the connection way to connect random peer
+- change the connection way to connect random peer
 - use self customed network connection rather than TCP to decrease resources pay